Standard conjectures for abelian fourfolds: Exotic classes

 A first proof uses that these motives lift to characteristic zero (Proposition \ref{lifting motives}).
 Now if $F$ was contained in $\R$ then the Betti realization of the lifting of $M_{I}$ would respect the Hodge symmetry.
 This is impossible as it is one dimensional and of weight three.
-Similarly, if $F$ was contained in $\Q_p$ then the crystalline realization of $M_{I}$ and $M_{\bar{I}} $ would be two isocrystals of dimension one with different filtrations (again because the weight of $\mathcal{M}_{I}$ is three).
-This implies that $\det (M_{I} \otimes \mathfrak{h}^1(E))$ and $\det(M_{\bar{I}} \otimes \mathfrak{h}^1(E))$ would realize in two isocrystals of dimension one and different filtrations.
+Similarly, if $F$ was contained in $\Q_p$ then the Hyodo-Kato realization of $M_{I}$ and $M_{\bar{I}} $ would be two filtered $\varphi$-modules of dimension one with different filtrations (again because the weight of $\mathcal{M}_{I}$ is three).
+This implies that $\det (M_{I} \otimes \mathfrak{h}^1(E))$ and $\det(M_{\bar{I}} \otimes \mathfrak{h}^1(E))$ would realize in two filtered $\varphi$-modules of dimension one and different filtrations.
 On the other hand absolute Frobenius acts on both in the same way (namely by multiplication by $p^4$) because they are spanned by algebraic classes.
-This implies that at least one of the two isocrystals is not admissible and concludes the proof as all isocrystals coming from geometry (in particular isocrystals that are realizations of motives) must be admissible.
+This implies that at least one of the two filtered $\varphi$-modules is not admissible and concludes the proof as all filtered $\varphi$-modules coming from geometry (in particular filtered $\varphi$-modules that are realizations of motives) must be admissible.

 We give an alternative proof, which does not use the lifting to characteristic zero.
 We write it for $\Q_p$, it works in the same way for $\R$.
 If $F$ was contained in $\Q_p$ then the motive $M_{I} \otimes \mathfrak{h}^1(E)$ would live in $\CHM (k)_{\Q_p}$.
 On such a motive the division algebra $\End(E)\otimes_\Z \Q_p$ acts hence it acts also on the $\Q_p$ vector space spanned by the algebraic classes of the motive.
 On the other hand, as this motive is spanned by algebraic classes, the division algebra $\End(E)\otimes_\Z \Q_p$ would act on a $\Q_p$-vector space of dimension two.
 This gives a contradiction as such an action cannot exist. \end{proof} \begin{proof}[Proof of Proposition \ref{exoticdim2}] This is a combination of the last four lemmas. \end{proof}